3573 days. Still going.

 Government House

-we were alone, strolling about the grounds that cold, wet and grey morning.
+we were alone, strolling about the grounds that cold, wet and gray morning.

 Government House is in an ideal location to begin a busy day in the city …